 Based on this information, we created a calculator that simulates how much money you'd be eligible for, should the second stimulus check be capped at an annual income of $40,000.
+You can learn how to calculate with our annual income calculator, and our MAGI calculator can also help!

-|💡 Remember that this calculator is purely hypothetical!
+💡 Remember that this calculator is purely hypothetical!
 It is based on the proposed version of the HEROES Act with a $40,000 income cap.
-The actual bill is still under discussion.|
+The actual bill is still under discussion.

 Am I still eligible for the check?